LSchlierf/Glowboard-Bluetooth/README.md

 ### Bluetooth support

 I wrote a companion app that can control the mode, brightness and speed of the LED setup.
-I wrote the app using Flutter, so it works with both Android and iOs The source code can be found in my corresponding [GitHub repository](https://github.com/LSchlierf/LED-Controller).
+I wrote the app using Flutter, so it works with both Android and iOs.
+The source code can be found in my corresponding [GitHub repository](https://github.com/LSchlierf/LED-Controller).
 You can find all the information on how to use the app there.